dotlang/language/doc/RFE.md

 - Almost no new notation.
 Everything is already in the language
 - Specialization is already provided.
 - Most of the use case for generics (map, reduce, filter, sort, search, ...) the code is rather simple and small.
+We really don't need dynamic compile time union types!

+Y - Remove polymorphic union types with `...`

-? - We can follow same notation for types:
+N - We can follow same notation for types:
 `Shape = Circle | ...`
 `Shape = Square | ...`
 compile tim e dynamic union.